brunobcfum/nexagateway/cpp/README.md

 ### C++

 This is a c++ version of the same software.
+The project file is from CodeLite